 1301 Morris Park Ave.
 Bronx, NY 10461

-Registration includes continental breakfast, lunch, and reception/dinner.
+Registration includes continental breakfast, lunch, and reception.

 STATEMENT OF NEED

-Damage to skeletal tissues is a significant cause of morbidity and increased mortality, and is a magnifier of mortality in other clinical diseases such as diabetes and cardiovascular disorders.
+Damage to musculoskeletal tissues is a significant cause of morbidity and increased mortality, and is a magnifier of mortality in other clinical diseases such as diabetes and cardiovascular disorders.
 The innate repair capacities are limited for articular cartilage, tendon, and extensive bone defects.
-In addition, current treatments for the repair of injured skeletal tissue are not sufficient to restore the functionality of the original tissue.
+In addition, current treatments for the repair of injured musculoskeletal tissue are not sufficient to restore the functionality of the original tissue.
 These daunting challenges present a desperate need for a better understanding of musculoskeletal biology and emphasize the importance of discovering novel repair and regeneration strategies that can be translated to clinical use.

 CALL FOR ABSTRACTS / YOUNG INVESTIGATOR AWARD

-Abstracts from graduate students and postdoctoral fellows will be considered for Young Investigator Awards.
+Poster Session - We invite investigators to submit abstracts for the poster session, which is an important component of this conference.
+Posters will be displayed throughout the day with a dedicated poster session.
+Young Investigator Award Abstracts from graduate students and postdoctoral fellows will be considered for Young Investigator Awards.
 Three winners will be announced and each will be presented with prize and a plaque during the evening session.
-Winners will have the opportunity to give a brief achievement highlight (2 minutes) at the end of the award ceremony.
+Winners will have the opportunity to give a brief highlight of their work (2 minutes) at the end of the award ceremony.

-Herb Sun, Ph.D.
+Herb B. Sun, PhD